quentinbwilliams/football-feed/README.md

 - Components should request router endpoints for data.
 - Request is made with id for each league & team stored in user object (via middleware).

-QUESTIONS:

-- How will my client and router communicate with each other in deployment?